redwoodjs/redwood/docs/versioned_docs/version-6.0/environment-variables.md

 Just like for the API Side, you'll also have to set them up with your provider.

+> **Build and runtime environments**
+>
+> For security, hosting providers distinguish between build and runtime environments for configuring environment variables.
+Remember to define variables for the web side as build-time and those for the API side as runtime.

 #### Option 1: includeEnvironmentVariables in redwood.toml

 For Example: